mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 Required software
 =================

-To run **django-ca**, you need Docker and Docker Compose.
+To run **django-ca**, you need Docker (at least version 19.03.0) and Docker Compose (at least version 1.27.0).
 You also need certbot to acquire Let's Encrypt certificates for the admin interface.
 OpenSSL is used to generate the DH parameter file.
 On Debian/Ubuntu, simply do:

 .. code-block:: console